Certified Nurse Assistant

 This course does not require a high school diploma or GED.

-Since the tuition is currently being waived for this class, registration is restricted to in-district students at this time.
+The student is still responsible for the $29.00 in fees even with the tuition being waived.
 The Illinois Community College Board (ICCB) has set the boundaries of Southeastern Illinois College by zip code.
 To check your zip code to see if you are in our district, click here to visit their webpage.
 Questions regarding residency should be directed to the Admission's Office ext.
 2441.
+To register: bring your proof of residency with you and come to the Nursing Office T236.

-The next CNA class will be starting in Spring 2015.
+The next CNA class will be starting in Spring 2016.
+Registration begins October 19, 2015.

 How do I sign up to become a CNA?

-- Complete the Student Information Form - these can be found in the Nursing Office (T 236) or you can complete the online application at www.sic.edu/apply).
+- Complete the Student Information Form - these can be found in the Nursing Office (T 236).

-- Provide a copy of your proof of residency - the following documents may be presented to verify residency: Illinois driver's license, Illinois automobile license registration, Illinois voter registration card, proof of ownership and/or occupancy of a residence, Utility or telephone bill, or property tax statement.
+- Provide a copy of your proof of residency - the following documents may be presented to verify residency: Illinois driver's license/state ID, Illinois automobile license, Illinois voter registration card, proof of ownership and/or occupancy of a residence (this must be approved by the Registrar), utility or landline telephone bill, or property tax statement.
 Whichever document you choose to provide must have your name and current address to be valid.

 - Register for the CNA 131 class with the Nursing Office (T 236).